Why and How to Hire for Character

 In your process, you may eventually start to come up with a scoring system based on how candidates answer these questions.

-Here are some suggestions of steps you can take to begin hiring for character:
+Here are some suggestions of steps you can take to begin hiring for personality and character:

 Step one: Determine which traits and competencies are important for you and your company to have.

-Step two: After you assess for knowledge, skills, and qualifications, add a section to your interview about character.
+Step two: After you assess for knowledge, skills, and qualifications, add a section to your interview about personality and character.

 Step three: Include questions (behavioral or situational) that evaluate your candidate’s traits and competencies.